 This is something totally off-topic but it’s something that is becoming more and more a regular news story.
-It’s making me afraid, short of not freaking out because Ask.fm is just one of those very tools.
-You might have heard of the website if you’re living in Ireland because it has been linked to several cases of vicious cyberbullying, leading to the suicides of two teenage girls.
+It’s making me afraid, short of not freaking out because Ask.fm is the reason why.
+You might have heard of this website if you’re living in Ireland because it has been linked to several cases of vicious cyber-bullying, leading to the suicides of 2 teenage girls.

-According to the Irish website Be Safe Web: “From looking at this website, I’m shocked at the very public conversations that are happening in this forum.
+In the past 3 months, 5 Be Safe Web: “From looking at this website, I’m shocked at the very public conversations that are happening in this forum.
 I’ve seen conversations where ‘people’ are anonymously telling a 13-year-old girl to die as she’s not pretty enough or telling a 14-year-old boy to kill himself as he’s gay.”
 (Beware of Ask.FM)took their own life because they were bullied online, so you probably understand my fear and gasping for air when I found out what some people anonymously write on people’s profiles.
 According to the Irish website

 ∞ Ciara Pugsley, aged 15 from County Leitrim, passed away in September 2012

 ∞ Amanda Todd, aged 15 from Vancouver in Canada, passed away on October 10th 2012

 ∞ Erin Gallagher, aged 13 from County Donegal, passed away on October 27th, 2012

 ∞ Shannon Gallagher, aged 15 and sister of Erin, passed away in early December because she could not live without her sister

 Shane McEntee, aged 56 from County Meath, passed away on December 21st, 2012